Not a Recipe but How I Make My Green Sauces - Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 Add spices

-Now for more flavour fun.
+Now for flavour fun.
 These are some of the extra flavours I add in.
-A little turmeric (make sure you have put in black pepper; it releases the anti-inflammatory properties of the turmeric), cumin (jeera), caraway, fresh ginger, smoked paprika
+A little turmeric (If you’re adding turmeric, a little black pepper helps increase absorption of curcumin, turmeric’s best-known active anti-inflammatory compound), cumin (jeera), caraway, fresh ginger, paprika, smoked paprika

 Use whatever suits the meal you’re serving.